≡ Menu

 When purchasing a life insurance policy in a divorce, the following factors should be considered:

-1. Coverage amount: Decide on the amount of coverage that is appropriate to provide for the financial security of the children and/or the ex-spouse.
+1. Coverage amount: Decide on the appropriate coverage to provide for the financial security of the children and/or the ex-spouse.

 2. Beneficiary designation: Ensure that the designated beneficiary is still the intended recipient, as divorce may impact the original designation.
 Consider making the beneficiary irrevocable to prevent unintended changes.